main banner

 Born July 8, 1920 to Dean Winters Seeley and Margaret Abegglen Seeley at Mt.
 Pleasant, Utah.
 He married Salome Walch in Las Vegas, Nevada, October 25, 1945.
 He was educated in Uinta Basin schools, Wasatch Academy and Utah State University.
 He was a veteran of World War II and served in the Army Air Corps, European Theater.
 He flew 60 missions in B-26 Marauder Bombers and 37 missions in P-51 Mustang Fighters.
 His military decorations included the Distinguished Flying Cross with two oak leaf clusters, Air Medal with eighteen oak leaf clusters and the Purple Heart.He was employed by the Salt Lake City Police Department for 32 years where he served a term as president of the Police Mutual Air Association and was a qualified marksman.
 He coached Little League and Cops League Baseball for several years.
 Was a lifelong model airplane builder, an avid reader, dedicated golfer and enthusiastic gardener.
 In his younger years he enjoyed hunting, fishing and camping.
 (Deseret News, Utah, Friday 20 Aug 1999)

-Walter Wilson served throughout the war with the 323nd Bomb Group.
+Walter Wilson O-661057 was born in August 1916 in Glen Cove, New York to Etta and William Wilson. served throughout the war with the 323rd Bomb Group and later with A-20 and A-26 units of the 98th Combat Wing.
 Shortly after their arrival in England, Walter was promoted to be the lead Bombardier in the the Bomb Group.
 In this role he flew with any number of the groups crews and wasn't assigned to one single crew.
-He provided his memories of the taxing transatlantic journey to XXX for the 1990's publication on the history of the 323nd Bomb Group.
+He provided his memories of the taxing transatlantic journey to the unit historian for the 1990's publication on the history of the 323nd Bomb Group.
 Walter served in the USAF after the war and served with Strategic bomber Command during the Cold War, rising to the rank of Colonel.
-At the time of writing he is 96 years old and enjoying life.

-Frank E Saunders came from Bigfork, Minnesota, born in 1909 to Thomas and Ingaborg Saunders.
-US National Archives records don't seem to contain a early war enlistment record for him but they do have a record for him re-enlisting in 1943 in Delaware.
-He may have passed away in 1984 in Randolph, North Carolina.
+Frank E Saunders 39091300 came from Bigfork, Minnesota, born in 1909 to Thomas and Ingaborg Saunders.
+US National Archives records don't seem to contain a early war enlistment record for him but they do have a record for him re-enlisting in 1946 in Delaware, but that term of service ended in March 1947.
+The 1950 census finds him living in Portland, Oregon with his wife Margaret and daughter Jean.
+Margaret is recorded as being born in France, with Jean born in England.
+The couple ran a printing company at the time.
+The couple were living in Hanford, California in April 1060 when Margaret passed away.

 Roy Bozych, historian of the 323rd Bomb Group was able too supply this wonderful image of Grant Seeley's crew which was published in the Martin company magazine during the war.
 Martin Aircraft was the company which built the B-26 Marauder.